underworldcode/underworld3/Jupyterbook/Theory/PointwiseFunctions.md

 Note, again, that, formulated in this way, the stress and strain-rate history variables neglect terms resulting from the deformation of the coordinate system over the timestep, $\Delta t$.
 We could instead transport the strain rate or stress

-## Remarks

-The generic solver classes can be used to construct all of the examples above.
-The equation-system classes that we provide help to provide a template or scaffolding for a less experienced user and they also help to orchestrate cases where multiple solvers come together in a specific order (e.g. the Navier-Stokes case where history variable projections need to be evaluated during the solve).

-Creating sub-classes from the equation systems or the generic solvers is an excellent way to build workflows whenever there is a risk of exposing some fragile construction at the user level.

-Some of the need for these templates is a result of inconsistencies in the way `sympy` treats matrices, vectors and tensor (array) objects.
-We expect this to change over time.